Constitution

 CHAPTER I – MEETINGS

 PARAGRAPH 1 The Board of Directors shall determine the program and nature of business of all meetings unless otherwise provided in the Constitution or By-Laws.
-The President shall appoint a special committee for the purpose of preparing the program for the Annual Meeting.

 PARAGRAPH 2 The President shall call special meetings of the Society when authorized to do so as provided in Article VI, Section 3, of the Constitution.